Akshatbandooni-rgb/RentHub/renthub/README.md

 ### 💾 LocalStorage for Data Persistence

-- Stores session data, authentication tokens, and favorites in **LocalStorage** for persistence across refreshes.
+- Stores apartment listings, user data and favorites in **LocalStorage** for persistence across refreshes.

-## 🖼️ #Screenshots
+## 🖼️ Screens

 | Screen                  | Description                                                           |
 | ----------------------- | --------------------------------------------------------------------- |